 PROJECT OVERVIEW

-Ultimately, this project will position High Street as a safe, vibrant, and enduring corridor that anchors the Hanover Village Center—fostering connectivity, enhancing quality of life, and setting the stage for sustainable growth for generations to come.
+Beyond mobility and safety, the plan addresses environmental and long-term growth considerations.
+Stormwater management solutions will mitigate runoff from increased impervious surfaces, while traffic modeling will test development scenarios to maintain optimal capacity and avoid premature widening.
+Ultimately, this initiative will position High Street as a safe, neighborhood-friendly corridor that anchors Hanover Village Center—fostering connectivity, enhancing quality of life, and supporting sustainable growth for generations to come.

 PROJECT LOCATION